'Kanyadaan' an outdated ritual or important custom? Alia Bhatt's ad sparks debate | Entertainment

 In the 1.41 minute ad, Bhatt, the self-assured woman of today who also does a selfie pout with her father while at the 'mandap', recalls her lifetime of 'othering' in a monologue -- her fond grandmother saying she would one day go to her own home, her father not reacting when people called her ''paraya dhan'' (alien property) and her mother calling her a 'chidiya' which would fly away one day.

-She even engaged a female priest for her wedding to emphasize gender equality.
+She even engaged a woman priest for her wedding to emphasize gender equality.

 ''It is time for young couples to define how they want to get married and if their ceremony is truly representative of their personalities and love for each other,'' said the actor, who is also the United Nation's National Goodwill Ambassador from India.